-Arabic offers of systematic structures and beautiful patterns.
+Arabic offers the exploration of systematic structures and beautiful patterns.
 It will help you better understand and appreciate a region that is often misrepresented and oversimplified in mainstream media.

 Total Credit Hours: 18